johlun99/commit-buddy/README.md

 An AI-powered git companion for enhanced development workflow.
 Commit Buddy helps you write better commit messages, generate PR descriptions, create unit tests, and more!

+## Disclaimer ☢️
+This is an unfinished product made during a hackathon.
+No time was spent on security, maintainability and so on.
+Proceed at own risk.

+Known issues:
+- Auto generating unit tests _works_ but openAI seems very fond of sending back tests with syntax errors making them unusable.
+- Loading state not rendering correctly.
+- Other stuff...

 ## Features

 - **📝 PR Description Generation**: Automatically generate comprehensive PR descriptions from commit messages and code changes